Agoric/documentation/main/zoe/guide/price-authority.md

 `amountIn` and `amountOut` are ERTP amounts for the `brandIn` and `brandOut` you requested.

+## Mutable price quotes

+A `MutableQuote` object is the same as a `PriceQuote`, except that you can cancel it or change its trigger levels to specified values without requiring a second `Promise`.

 ## API Reference

 The Price Authority API reference is a section of the [Zoe API reference](/zoe/api/contract-support/price-authority.md)